Three Main Features of the The Affordable Care Act

 American Health Benefit Exchange “AHBE”: An individual Exchange

-Small Business Health Options Program (“SHOP”): A group Exchange for employers with 100 or less employees (eligibility will vary by state)
+Small Business Health Options Program (“SHOP”): A group Exchange for employers with 100 or fewer employees (eligibility will vary by state)

 Under the ACA, only Qualified Health Plans can be offered on the Exchanges.
 These plans must provide essential health benefits, follow the guidelines on cost-sharing (deductibles, co-payments, and out-of-pocket maximum amounts), and other requirements.
 All plans will be guaranteed issue.